kbredies/gratopy/doc/source/getting_started.rst

 First example: Radon transform
 ------------------------------

-One can start in Python via
+One can start in Python via the following simple code which computes the forward and backprojection of a phantom:
 ::

     # initial import